Home / World Travel Guides / Argentina Travel Guide: Explore Culture, Cities & Natural Wonders

 Religious & Social Norms

-Argentina is generally safe, but as in any large country, situational awareness is key.
+Argentina is generally a safe destination, but like any large country, it requires basic awareness and sensible precautions.

-Tap water is safe to drink in most major cities, but bottled water is recommended in rural or remote areas.
+Tap water is generally safe to drink in major cities, though bottled water is often preferred in more remote areas.
+Healthcare is widely available in urban centres, but travel insurance is strongly recommended to cover private treatment or emergencies.

 Rupert’s Handy Travel Tips